BigJazzz/mosaic/README.md

 # Strata Attendance Management
 ## Outline
 This app is designed to provide a flexible, dynamic way to mark attendance at meetings, both in person and via proxy.
-It contains the following modules
+It contains the following modules:
-- User login and management
 - Attendee sign in
 - Current attendees list
 - PDF report and emailer
+- Admin panel

 ## Features
 ### Access & Authorisation